Senior Housing Options

 Aging is a time of adaptation and change, and planning your future housing needs is an important part of ensuring that you continue to thrive as you get older.
 Of course, every older adult is different, so the senior housing choice that’s right for one person may not be suitable for you.
 The key to making the best choice is to match your housing with your lifestyle, health, and financial needs.
 This may mean modifying your own home to make it safer and more comfortable, or it could mean moving to a housing facility with more support and social options available on site.
 It could even involve enrolling in a network of like-minded people to share specialized services, or moving to a retirement community, an apartment building where the majority of tenants are over the age of 65, or even a nursing home.

 Staying at home as you age has the advantage of keeping you in a familiar place where you know your neighbors and the community.
-There is a wide range of home care services that can help you maintain your independence within the comfort of your own home, from in-home care to day care.
-You may also be able to make home repairs or modifications to make your life easier and safer, such as installing a wheelchair ramp, bathtub railings, or emergency response system.
+You can take advantage of home care services and make home repairs or modifications to make your life easier and safer.

 - You have a close network of nearby family, friends, and neighbors